stharrold/stharrold.github.io/content/20151230-predict-income-from-census.md

     Data on the Census Bureau's FTP server is often mirrored to multiple locations.
 See ACS [Data via FTP](https://www.census.gov/programs-surveys/acs/data/data-via-ftp.html) for how to navigate to ACS data.
 [^no-api]:
     I'm downloading the data files rather than using the [Census Bureau's API](http://www.census.gov/developers/) because this project requires one-time access to all data rather than dynamic access to a subset of the data.
+[^services]:
+    This project mounts a disk for storage and keeps the data in RAM for queries.
+A scaled version of this pipeline on the Google Cloud Platform may include integrated services such as [Cloud Storage](https://cloud.google.com/storage/) and [Big Query](https://cloud.google.com/bigquery/).
+[^pums]:
+    See the ACS guidebook ["What Public Use Microdata Sample Users Need to Know" (2009)](https://www.census.gov/library/publications/2009/acs/pums.html).